mondeja/inkscape-braille-l18n-ext/CONTRIBUTING.md

 1. Create the expected file for the locale in `tests/{locale}.expect.txt`.
 1. Add the language to README [Supported alphabets][supported-alphabets-table] table.
-1. Add a note with details about the implementation for that language in [NOTES.md][notes].
+1. Add a section with details about the implementation for that language in [NOTES.md][notes].
 This is specially useful if the implementation contains singularities and will help future developers to maintain the code.